-At first, Erin Cervelli wasn鈥檛 even considering this school.
-She and her husband were going on all the tours together 鈥 but not this one. 鈥淚 told my husband he didn鈥檛 need to come,鈥 she says. 鈥淚 was only checking it out because it鈥檚 [relatively] close to home.鈥
+At first, Erin Cervelli wasn鈥檛 seriously considering San Francisco Community Alternative School. 鈥淚 told my husband he didn鈥檛 need to come on the tour,鈥 she says. 鈥淚 was only checking it out because it鈥檚 [relatively] close to home.鈥

 What鈥檚 the big deal about this rating?